kwaldenphd/propublica-compas-lab/README.md

 - How did the authors organize or filter the data?
 What transformations happened to get from the original data source to the data structure used in the analysis?
 - Other comments, questions, observations, etc.

+# Algorithm Audit

-# Environment
+## Setup & Environment

-1. Throughout this lab, we'll be using RStudio syntax within Python to facilitate easier exploratory data analysis and data wrangling.
+Throughout this lab, we'll be using RStudio syntax within Python to facilitate easier exploratory data analysis and data wrangling.
-  * NOTE: If you're working through the lab in RStudio, you'll be using Python syntax from within RStudio.
+- NOTE: If you're working through the lab in RStudio, you'll be using Python syntax from within RStudio.

-2. We can do this using the `rpy2` package.
+We can do this using the `rpy2` package.
 - [Click here for more information and documentation on the `rpy2` package](https://pypi.org/project/rpy2/)

-## If Using Jupyter Notebook/Jupyter Lab (Anaconda)
+### If Using Jupyter Notebook/Jupyter Lab (Anaconda)

-3. First step is to create a new Anaconda environment.
+First step is to create a new Anaconda environment.
+This process may take some time.

-4. Launch the Anaconda Navigator.
+- Launch the Anaconda Navigator.

-5. Click on the "Environments" option on the left-hand menu.
+- Click on the "Environments" option on the left-hand menu.

-6. Click the "Create" icon to create a new environment.
+- Click the "Create" icon to create a new environment.

-7. In the popup, label this new environment and make sure BOTH Python and R are selected.
+- In the popup, label this new environment and make sure BOTH Python and R are selected.
 You may need to select `r` from the dropdown menu.

-8. Click the "Create" button to create this environment.
+- Click the "Create" button to create this environment.

-9. This process may take some time.

-10. Once the new environment with Python and R is ready to go, click on the arrow next to the environment name and select the option to "Open with Jupyter Notebook."

-11. Now we have a Jupyter Notebook environment that can run both Python and RStudio.
+Once the new environment with Python and R is ready to go, click on the arrow next to the environment name and select the option to "Open with Jupyter Lab."
+Now we have a Jupyter Notebook environment that can run both Python and RStudio.

-12. For more details on this process: ["Using the R programming language in Jupyter Notebook"](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/) *Anaconda*
+For more details on this process: ["Using the R programming language in Jupyter Notebook"](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/) *Anaconda*

-## For Everyone
+### For Everyone

-13. Our next step is to install the `rpy2` package.
+Our next step is to install the `rpy2` package.

 ```Python
 # Install a pip package in the current Jupyter kernel